AP Source: Bills’ proposed new stadium price is $1.4 billion

-The Bills want to continue their partnership with the state and county, whose lease on Highmark Stadium expires in July 2023.
-In negotiating the current 10-year lease, the state and county committed $227 million toward extensive renovations and annual capital and game-day expenses.
+Talks are happening as the Bills’ lease expires in July 2023, and after the state and county committed $227 million toward extensive renovations and annual capital and game-day expenses in 2013.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL